 High-fat foods such as oils, butter and shortenings derive 100 percent of their calories from fat, while meat, eggs, dairy and nuts contain percentages of fat in excess of what is recommended.
 Fried foods are also high in fat and include stir-fries, French fries and potato chips.
 In diseases of the digestive tract, the body is unable to metabolize even a normal amount of fat, so if cutting fat fails to improve symptoms, talk to your doctor.

-The recommended dietary allowance, or RDA, for protein is 10 to 35 percent of total calories.
+The recommended dietary allowance, or RDA, for protein is .8 grams of protein per kilogram of body weight.
 As with fat intake, you can calculate your daily calories by the amount of protein your doctor recommends each day.
 This will tell you the number of calories you need from a protein source.
 A diet emphasizing meat, eggs and dairy products can exceed the recommended intake and damage the stomach, resulting in sticky stool.